ds-modules/curriculum-guide/tools/interact-links.md

 ## What are interact links?

-Interact links allow you to obtain a file or folder in your personal JupyterHub account with one click.
-When an interact link for a particular assignment is clicked, all files for the assignment will show up in the user's personal JupyterHub account.
-Files do not need to be download from an external site and then uploaded back to the JupyterHub account; interact links simplify this process.
+Interact links simplify the assignment distribution process.
+Rather than downloading files from an external source and then uploading to their personal JupyterHub accounts, users can obtain all files for a given assignment with just one click.
+When a user clicks on an interact link for a particular assignment, all files for the assignment will show up in the user's personal JupyterHub account.
 Here is what an interact link looks like.

 ![](/assets/interact-link.png)